 Orlando di Lasso & Thomas Greaves

-Brass & Choral Music, Mass Settings, Stabat Mater, Telemann’s The Day of Judgement,
+Monteverdi’s Vespers of the Blessed Virgin (1610) Brass & Choral Music, Mass Settings, Stabat Mater, Blow’s The Lord is my Shepherd,